marshalldanel/localplaylist/README.md

 - `psql -d template1` - You may need to use the superuser login eg. `-U vagrant`
 - `CREATE ROLE <username> WITH LOGIN password '<password>';` Set your username and password
 - `CREATE DATABASE <dbname> OWNER <role_username>;` Create a database name, and set owner to the role username you just created.
+- Configure your .env with the DB info you just created
+- Run `npm run knex migratate:latest`

 ### If you are doing server side development, nodemon is installed to make it a bit easier: